AABoyles/bettermath/README.md

 * Please check for arrays first.
 * Where possible, call `map()` and pass the function itself.
 * After the Array check, then put your function logic and return.
-* There is a [test file](https://github.com/AABoyles/bettermath/blob/master/test/tests.js).
-Writing additional tests for your function is also enthusiastically encouraged.
+* There is a [tests directory](https://github.com/AABoyles/bettermath/blob/master/tests/tests.js).
+Writing unit tests (for both the `math` global and the `Math` mixin) and benchmark tests for your function are enthusiastically encouraged.

 ### Reducers

-I plan to write a ton of reducers in the future, but the need for them is slightly less urgent.
-Because they're more unique than mappers, I don't have a specific design pattern in mind.
+A ton of new reducers are planned for future releases, but the need for them is slightly less urgent.
+Because they're more unique than mappers, there's no dogmatic design pattern.
+However, some guidelines will be enforced:

-Some opinions I'm going to enforce:

 * In general, if the reducer takes no arguments but an array of numbers, also include a key argument and call `math.pluck(obj, key)` first thing.
 That will allow the reducer to act on arrays of objects, as well as arrays of numbers.